Forest Research is a world leader in forestry and tree related research.

 We share our knowledge and experience to help the Government and wider organisations globally change the way they think and act on environmental issues.

 We offer careers where you can develop solutions to the many complex problems facing our trees, woods and forests.
-Join us and make a difference!

 Benefits of working at Forest Research

 25 days for full time staff, rising to 30 days after 5 years, pro rata for those who work part time.
 You can also buy or sell up to two days annual leave each year.

 8 paid Bank holidays a year, plus 2.5 days of additional paid holiday.